-Total Hours Required For Graduation 64 Many universities require 3 semesters in one foreign langu 0
+TOTAL 16 Total Hours Required For Graduation 64

-Bachelor of Arts Degree; a Bachelor of Science (BS) degree does not typically require foreign language.
+^{} Many universities require 3 semesters in one foreign language for a Bachelor of Arts Degree; a Bachelor of Science (BS) degree does not typically require foreign language.
 Check with your transfer institution to see which degree best meets your educational and career goals.